6 Best Basketball Shoes With A Wide Toebox in 2025

 Measuring toebox width in the lab

-• toebox width in the widest part (between the ball of foot and the pinkie)
+• shoe width in the widest part

-• toebox width near the big toe (narrower part of the forefoot)
+• toebox width at the big toe

 We assess the shoe’s toebox shape based on its width in the big toe area.

-That’s because a shoe can be wide in the metatarsal area but taper very aggressively towards the front which is reflected in its pointy shape.
+That’s because a shoe can be wide in the metatarsal area but taper very aggressively towards the front, which is reflected in its pointy shape.

 tapered-toebox-in-basketball-shoes.jpg

-Example of a tapered toebox
+Example of a tapered toebox in basketball shoes

-However, the widest measurement is often a good indicator of the shoe’s overall width and it is also our primary reference point in determining basketball shoes for wide feet.
+However, the widest measurement is often a good indicator of the shoe’s overall width, and it is also our primary reference point in determining basketball shoes for wide feet.

-A wide toebox, on the other hand, can be either medium or wide in the widest part but it will always show a wide value near the big toe.
+A wide toebox, on the other hand, can be either medium or wide in the widest part, but it will always show a wide value near the big toe.
 That way, its shape is more rounded and accommodating for all five toes.

 wide-toebox-in-basketball-shoes.jpg

-Example of a wide toebox
+Example of a wide toebox in basketball shoes

 Did you notice how the first shoe appears to be wider even though its internal space is more limited compared to the second shoe?